Posts

 Image

-A couple of hours drive has brought us to Cullenstown, on the southeastern coast of Ireland.
-'Tootsie' is the pet we entertain, feed etc. Apart from waking us up in the middle of the night to go out, she is easy to look after as she sleeps all day.
+A couple of hours drive has brought us to Cullenstown on the southeastern coast of Ireland.
+'Tootsie', or Mrs Toots, is the house nobility.
+Apart from waking us up in the middle of the night to go out, she is easy to look after as, well, she sleeps all day.
 Cullenstown is right on the coast and is comprised of about 30 dwellings.
 There is no infrastructure, so all shopping and cafes are a few kilometres away.
-We could actually walk it distance-wise but the roads are so narrow we'd be constantly looking out for traffic and farm tractors from both directions.
+We could actually walk it distance-wise but the roads are so narrow we'd be constantly looking out for traffic and farm vehicles from both directions.
 We've walked the local beach a few times as the weather has been kind.
-We've even had a day over 20 degrees!
-The dwelling is in a complex of units converted from a barn.
+We even had a day over 20 degrees!
+The dwelling is part of a barn conversion split into about 8 units.
 Some garden beds in the courtyard would be nice.
 We're in the back left-hand corner.
-This is our unit One of the houses down the street with its own medieval ruin The Shell Cottage is right near the beach.
+This is our unit.
+One of the houses down the street has its own medieval ruin.
+The Shell Cottage is right on the beach.
 (Who would have thought!)
-It is completel...
+It is c...

 104. Lucan - Ireland - House and Pet Sitting - Episode 29